 Are you looking for a speaker who is a specialist in an area of gifted education to come to your region?
 Is cost an issue for your school or centre or group or affiliation? giftEDnz can help!
 We are excited to let you know about the Speakers’ Bureau.
 These are current members, or past and present Board members, who are willing to speak to professional groups on matters related to gifted education.
 The speakers will give their time and expertise, and giftEDnz will cover the cost of a speaker’s travel, accommodation (up to a specified value) and also pay an honorarium to the speaker.

-Nadine is on the editorial board of APEX: The New Zealand Journal of Gifted Education, and a member of giftEDnz.
+Nadine is an associate editor of the Australasian Journal of Gifted Education (AJGE), and a member of giftEDnz.
 She publishes and presents regularly on aspects of giftedness and talent at national and international conferences.

 - Gifted and talented young people from low socioeconomic backgrounds